 The Spiritual Meaning of Pink Lotus Flowers in Buddhism

 Pink lotus flowers feature prominently in Buddhism.
 Traditionally, the pink lotus represents spiritual awakening, purity, and faithfulness.
-This belief roots from the fact that lotus flowers emerge from muddy waters.
-For Buddhism, that means the act of rising above despite the challenges and moving towards the light of wisdom.
+This belief is rooted in the lotus flower’s emergent from muddy waters.
+For Buddhism, that means rising above challenges and moving towards the light of wisdom.

 Lotus flower colors carry unique meanings and symbolic values in Buddhism.
 For instance, the pink lotus flower is considered the ‘true lotus’ and the most identified primary color.